 Why you can trust What Hi-Fi?
 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 As is always the case when looking for a new pair of speakers, you'll want to consider how much you're willing to spend and whether you want to go for a standmounter or floorstanding model.

-Thankfully, both of those bases are covered in the list below, so there should hopefully be something for everyone.
-If you're interested in discovering what Elac has to offer then please, read on.
+Thankfully, both of those bases are covered in our list of the best Elac speakers, so there should hopefully be something for everyone.
+If you're interested in discovering what the brand has to offer then please, read on.

-Their predecessors (the B5.2, positioned below) won a coveted What Hi-Fi Award in 2019, and we're pleased to say the new model doesn't disappoint.
+Their predecessors (the B5.2, positioned below) have won multiple What Hi-Fi Awards, and we're pleased to say the new model doesn't disappoint.

 They use a larger, 16.5cm version of their mid/bass unit, so you get the same blend of materials and the same reduced levels of distortion.